EMS Academy

 EMT Program

-The EMS Academy EMT program is approved by the Georgia Department of Public Health, Office of EMS and Trauma and is open to individuals looking to start a career in the field of Emergency Medical Services.
+The Academy EMT program is approved by the Georgia Department of Public Health, Office of EMS and Trauma and is open to individuals looking to start a career in the field of Emergency Services.
 The Emergency Medical Technician (EMT) is the entry level license required for a career in emergency services.
 MetroAtlanta Ambulance Service hires non licensed individuals as EMT Recruits to work while attending school.

 For more information, contact Human Resources at 770-693-8404.